icopy-site/awesome/docs/awesome/awesome-analytics.md

 ## Endpoints
 * [Rudder](https://rudderlabs.com/) - Customer Data Infrastructure software for collecting, storing, processing and routing event data from apps and websites to dozens of marketing tools & analytics platforms (open-source alternative to Segment et al.). ([Source Code](https://github.com/rudderlabs/rudder-server/)) `SSPL-1.0` `Go`
-* [RudderStack](https://rudderstack.com/) - The warehouse-first customer data platform (CDP) that builds your CDP on your data warehouse for you.
-RudderStack makes it easy to collect, unify, transform, and store your customer data as well as route it securely to a wide range of common, popular marketing, sales, and product tools (open-source alternative to Segment et al.). ([Source Code](https://github.com/rudderlabs/rudder-server/)) `AGPL-3.0` `Go`

-## SEO
-* [Serposcope](https://serposcope.serphacker.com/) - Serposcope is a free and open-source rank tracker to monitor websites ranking in Google and improve your SEO performances. ([Source Code](https://github.com/serphacker/serposcope)) `MIT` `Java`

-## Endpoints
+* [Census](https://getcensus.com/) - The easiest way to sync your customer data from your cloud data warehouse to SaaS applications like Salesforce, Marketo, HubSpot, Zendesk, etc. Census is the operational analytics platform that syncs your data warehouse with all your favorite apps.
+Get your customer success, sales & marketing teams on the same page by keeping customer data in sync.
+No engineering favors required—just SQL. `SaaS`
 * [RudderStack](https://rudderstack.com/) - The warehouse-first customer data platform (CDP) that builds your CDP on your data warehouse for you.
 RudderStack makes it easy to collect, unify, transform, and store your customer data as well as route it securely to a wide range of common, popular marketing, sales, and product tools (open-source alternative to Segment et al.). ([Source Code](https://github.com/rudderlabs/rudder-server/)) `AGPL-3.0` `Go`
 * [Snowplow](http://snowplowanalytics.com/) - Analytics tool for web apps with a lot of data.
 Have every single event, from your websites, mobile apps, desktop applications and server-side systems, stored in your own data warehouse and available to action in real-time. ([Source Code](https://github.com/snowplow/)) `Apache-2.0` `Scala` `real-time`

 ## SEO
 * [Serposcope](https://serposcope.serphacker.com/) - Serposcope is a free and open-source rank tracker to monitor websites ranking in Google and improve your SEO performances. ([Source Code](https://github.com/serphacker/serposcope)) `MIT` `Java`

 ## Privacy focused analytics